MicrosoftDocs/dynamics-365-fraud-protection/content/Functions.md

        ```FraudProtectionLanguage
        RETURN @"salesTax"
        ```
    2. The scores that are generated from Fraud Protection's artificial intelligence models.
-For example, @"riskscore".
+For example, Model.Risk().Score

       Example of function using riskscore:
        ```FraudProtectionLanguage
-       LET $a = Model.Risk().Score
-       RETURN 20
+       RETURN Model.Risk().Score
        ```
    3. Lists which you have uploaded to Fraud Protection.
 For more information on how to upload lists, see [Manage lists](lists.md).